CarsonKompon/pico-night-punkin/README.md

 Lexaloffle BBS: https://www.lexaloffle.com/bbs/?tid=42715

 # Modding Info
 If you want to mod the game, it was made to be pretty straight forward.
 However, spritesheet editing/optimization will be a pain and require you to change a lot of hardcoded draw calls if you move things around.
+(Obviously PICO-8 is required and so is basic knowledge of it & LUA)

  Here's a brief run-down of each cart:
 - fnf-menu is the primary cart, this is where the game starts, and only contains the splash text/title screen